tk3369/LoggingFacilities.jl/README.md

 ## Credits

-This package was conceived part of [this coding live stream](https://www.youtube.com/watch?v=89xlkSUh_dA).
+This package was conceived as part of [this coding live stream](https://www.youtube.com/watch?v=89xlkSUh_dA).

 Special credit to [Chris de Graff](https://github.com/christopher-dG) for joining the stream and helping out.